expenture/Expense/README.md

 The attributes of a category are `code`, `name`, `priority` and `hidden`.
 The `code` is a unique identifier of the category.
 The `priority` decides the order of that category to be show on UI, while it should be hidden on the UI with `hidden` set to `true`.
 Every category are filed under a parent-category, parent-categories also has the attributes `code`, `name`, `priority` and `hidden`.

 This app will define a default set of categories.
 All user's category settings will inherit this set.
 Users are free to create, update or delete any custom categories.
-But predefined categories, or categories having at least one transcation can not be deleted, they can just set to be `hide` ([spec](https://github.com/Neson/Expense/blob/master/spec/services/transaction_category_service_spec.rb)).
+But predefined categories, or categories having at least one transaction can not be deleted, they can just set to be `hide` ([spec](https://github.com/Neson/Expense/blob/master/spec/services/transaction_category_service_spec.rb)).

 Updating the category set on the backend server side can let users access their category set everywhere.
 The user defined category set will also be used for auto-categorizing.